 At the outbreak of War in 1939, Christopherson, by then aged 45 years, re-entered service in the T.A.
 He was the commanding officer of 140th Regiment when he was captured at Cassel on 30th May 1940 and spent the years 1940–1944 as a P.O.W. at OFLAG VIIC/H and OFLAG IXA/H. He was repatriated under the Red Cross scheme in 1944 as a result of the injuries sustained at Cassel.

-Officers Group, OFLAG IXA/H (Major Christopherson is standing, second from left (quite possibly with others captured at Cassel).
+Officers Group, OFLAG IXA/H (Major Christopherson is standing, second from left (with others captured at Cassel).
+Captain ‘Paddy’ Sirkett is standing to his right.
 Photograph courtesy of Tom Christopherson.
+(Captain Sirkett’s son was christened Neville)

 Major Christopherson M.C. on his return from captivity, 1945.
 Photograph courtesy of Tom Christopherson.